Resubmission of a thesis

 Exceptionally, the time-limit for resubmission may be extended by the faculty for a further period; however, lengthy or repeated extensions are unlikely to be approved, as twelve months should be adequate time to resubmit.
 Students who need to request an extension should complete the Time Limit Extension form available from Research Services and, if the extension is granted, will be required to pay the standard extension fee for the duration of the extension period.

 At the end of the resubmission period, the revised thesis must be resubmitted directly to Research Services, following the same procedures as apply to a first submission (see 'Submission of theses').
-Three copies of the thesis are required (two properly bound printed copies and a CD).
 The resubmitted thesis should also be submitted to Turnitin at the same time.
 The resubmitted thesis must not be sent to either of the examiners prior to formal resubmission.
 Research Services can only accept a resubmitted thesis once the student has been formally notified in writing of the examiners' decision on the first submission.

 For resubmissions the title page and front cover should be changed to show the date of the resubmission only, however it is not necessary for the thesis to state 'Resubmission'.
 It is recommended that a detailed list of the corrections that have been made following the first submission is included with the resubmitted thesis.